 More information: Visit Linn County Parks & Recreation for directions and basic information—and check out the Oregon Hikers Field Guide for a more detailed trail profile, turn-by-turn directions, and additional context for what you'll see on the trail.

-Even away from the waterfalls, the Alsea Falls Recreation Site is home to plenty of opportunities for outdoor fun—including a 16-site campground ($12 per night, open April-October), several downhill (flow-style) mountain bike trails, and picnic sites in the midst of a lush forest.
+Away from the waterfalls, the Alsea Falls Recreation Site hosts a 16-site campground ($12 per night, open April-October), several downhill (flow-style) mountain bike trails, and picnic sites in the midst of a lush forest.

 What to know before you go: Alsea Falls is open year-round, but you may encounter snow on the access road or along the trail December-March.
 Aim for a visit in March-May to enjoy the waterfall at its thundering peak—or in September-October to appreciate the colorful fall foliage lining the riverbanks.
 Whenever you visit, note that there is a $5 day-use fee at Alsea Falls—visitors can also use a valid Northwest Forest Pass or America the Beautiful Pass in lieu of the fee.